 How do poets work, and play, with words?
 Close readings of selected poems by traditional and contemporary writers; training in the analysis of poetry useful to writers and other students interested in studying literature and to anyone else who wishes to learn the rules of the game of poetry.
 The course will focus on British and American poetry and will conclude with a consideration of a few influential poets from China and Japan.
 Prerequisite: one semester of college work or permission.
-Offered Term 2.
+Not offered in 2022-23.